Many people believe that the spouse who plans before a divorce gains an upper hand. Sometimes.

 Is there divorce planning that you are in favor of?

 Yes.
 Illinois divorce law has changed with the adoption of maintenance guidelines.
 There are exceptions to these guidelines.
 But they generally apply if the combined gross income is less than $500,000.
 The presumed length of maintenance increases with each anniversary date of the marriage.
 This is measured to the date of the filing of the divorce petition.
 The major presumptive leap in the length of maintenance is once a marriage is 20-years long.
-With 20+ year marriages, the Illinois guidelines provide that maintenance is indefinite (or for the length of the marriage)—in cases where one otherwise qualifies for maintenance.
-It should not be the public policy to encourage a divorce filing.
+With 20+ year marriages, the Illinois guidelines provide that maintenance is indefinite (or for the length of the marriage)—if one otherwise qualifies for maintenance.
+Illinois public policy should not encourage divorce filings.
 Yet, if a marriage is truly rocky, the law encourages one who would have to pay maintenance to file before the 20-year anniversary.
-Happy anniversary, indeed!

 Is divorce planning like estate planning?